chaconnewu/awesome-augmented/awesomes/awesome-elixir.md

   </a>
   - An OpenXL (Excel 2000) Parser for Elixir.
   <sup>
-   &#9733 12, pushed 216 days ago
+   &#9733 12, pushed 341 days ago
   </sup>
  </li>
  <li>
   <a href="https://github.com/kennellroxco/xlsxir">
    xlsxir
   </a>
-  - Excel parser for Elixir returning data in either a list or a map.
+  - Xlsx file parser with support for ISO 8601 date formats.
+Data is extracted to an Erlang Term Storage (ETS) table and is accessed through various functions.
   <sup>
-   &#9733 2, pushed 1 days ago
+   &#9733 2, pushed 125 days ago
   </sup>
  </li>
 </ul>